Four States of Mind that Cause Accidents

 when in any lab especially,

-when working with Chemicals, Glassware, Heat, or Flying Particles.
+when working with Chemicals, Glassware, Heat, Vacuum, Pressure, or Flying Particles.

 Require the Use of Appropriate Eye Protection -- Executive Summary Word Doc.